 \subsection{Training}

-Figure \ref{fig4} summarises the training of 10,000 updates for varying numbers of controlled sections $n$.
-Centralised policy has a general tendency to converge more rapidly at higher dimensionalities (from $n=2$ to $n=12$).
-This indicates effective exploitation of global coordination.
-For simple systems where $n<4$, distributed policy does not provide an advantage during training over centralised control policy as it does not yield fast convergence or high reward.
-However, beyond this regime when $4<n<12$, distributed policy converges much faster, demonstrating better scalability with increasing system complexity.
-However, in a very complicated system ($n=12$ in our experiment), distributed policy struggles to converge.
+Figure \ref{fig4} summarises the training of 10,000 updates for varying $n$.
+The centralised policy converges faster at higher dimensions (from $n=2$ to $n=12$).
+This indicates effective global coordination.
+For simple systems where $n<4$, a distributed policy does not provide an advantage during training over a centralised control policy as it does not yield fast convergence.
+However, beyond this regime, when $4<n<12$, the distributed policy converges much faster, demonstrating better scalability with increasing system complexity.
+However, in a very complicated system ($n=12$ in our simulation), distributed policy struggles to converge.
 This may be caused by the message passing strategy used in this paper, causing inefficiency in communication in highly complex systems.
-When $2<n<8$, the two approaches demonstrate the same level of entropy after convergence, indicating a similar level of stability in the two policy networks.
+When $2<n<8$, the two approaches demonstrate the same level of entropy after convergence, indicating a similar level of stability.
 When $n=2$, both policy networks show a clear increase in the entropy level after convergence, with the distributed one more evident.
 This reflects the control challenges of soft robotic control in highly under-actuated systems.
 The variance among rewards is also greater for distributed policy (especially $n=2, 3$), while centralised training exhibits tighter confidence bands at higher $n$, suggesting improved stability.
 Moreover, in early training, centralised runs often show a brief near-zero or mildly negative transient followed by smooth improvement, while distributed curves start closer to zero but display more pronounced mid-training oscillations around 3–7k updates, which is indicative of policy reorganisation.
-Absolute asymptotic rewards are not compared here because the reward formulations differ between policies.